 - (a) Front.
 Structures in the I-1 district may be located to within ten feet of any street right-of-way. - (b) Side.
 Side yards shall have the same regulations as front yards when abutting a street right-of-way.
 There are no side yard regulations when abutting adjoining similar uses.
-There shall be a side yard of 25 feet or more when abutting a residential district.

-- (c) Rear.
+There shall be a side yard of 25 feet or more when abutting a residential district. - (c) Rear.
 Rear yards shall have the same regulations as side yards. - (d) Fences.
 Fences shall not exceed seven feet in height and shall not be less than three feet in height. - (e) Screening and buffer yards.
 Section 58-17.11 shall apply in the I-1 district.

-Buildings in the I-1 district may be erected up to a height of 45 feet.
-For buildings over 45 feet in height, approval shall be obtained as a special use.
+Buildings in the I-1 district may be erected up to a height of 45-50 feet.
+For buildings over 45-50 feet in height, approval shall be obtained as a special use.
 Chimneys, flues, cooling towers, flagpoles, or their accessory facilities not normally occupied by workers are excluded from this limitation.
+Parapet walls may be permitted per the building code above the height of the building on which the walls rest.
 Parapet walls are permitted up to four feet above the limited height of the building on which the walls rest.